-By Dr. Frank Gindele, SCHOTT Electronic Packaging
+By Dr. Frank Gindele & Dr. Thomas Zetterer, SCHOTT

 To meet and exceed patient needs while maintaining a healthy bottom line, these companies must reduce time to market while coping with multiplying competitors, rising healthcare costs, evolving regulations, and shortened product life cycles.
 For manufacturers and designers facing these challenges, it will become even more important to aim high, taking every opportunity to innovate and enhance quality in anticipation of evolving regulations and faster-approaching, game-changing technologies.
 Therefore, these companies — many of them small-to-medium enterprises (SMEs) — must continue to lean on their vendors as resources to navigate an ever more competitive marketplace.

 Beating the Competition with Innovation

 Commensurate with industry growth projections, there is a feeling of optimism amongst medical device manufacturers and designers in the United States and Europe.
 Emergo’s Global Medical Device Industry Outlook for 2019 reported that more than 60 percent of medical device company executives felt positive about their company and their industry as a whole.
 This feeling of confidence comes with a heavy dose of success: less than five percent of respondents in that survey reported a sales decline in 2018.
 Ultimately, the positive outlook is welcome news that challenges the conventional wisdom that the market is oversaturated, leaving little room for growth and innovation.
 Silicon Valley Bank’s Trends in Healthcare Investments and Exits 2019 reports a record year for investment, with a doubling of M&A and IPO activity in the medical device segment.